 The Black Market Boutique - Halifax

-Colourful clothing from around the world
+Colorful clothing from around the world

 Walking into The Black Market Boutique is an eye-opening experience.
-The colourful shop features items handpicked by the owners from their travels in Southeast Asia and South America.
+The colorful shop features items handpicked by the owners from their travels in Southeast Asia and South America.
 It's a uniquely curated shopping experience for clothing, jewelry, and gifts -- stock up before heading home to impress friends and colleagues.

 RYU - Vancouver